The Top 10 Coffee Brands - The Top Brand Never Seems to Change

 While attempting to find out what the top 10 coffee brands are, I discovered a problem.
-I can’t seem to find any data more recent than the end of 2008, and I can’t tell if this data is reflecting global sales or if it’s US-centric.
-There are those that will argue that more real coffee drinkers are in the US but after having been around the world, literally, I can’t agree.
-Perhaps it’s true in overall volume, but not in percentage.
+I couldn’t seem to find any data more recent than the end of 2008.
+I can’t tell if this data is reflecting global sales or if it’s particular to the United States.

 The Top 10 Coffee Brands

-1. Folgers: $419.0 million in sales.
+- Folgers: $419.0 million in sales.
 Folgers is by far the largest selling coffee brand with a market share of 21.60 percent.
 Maybe Folgers coffee really is the best part of waking up.

-2. Maxwell House: $283.7 million in sales.
+- Maxwell House: $283.7 million in sales.
 The second largest coffee brand, with a market share of 14.62 percent, Maxwell House was first created in 1892 at a Nashville, Tennessee hotel, the Maxwell House Hotel.
 Good to the last drop?
 Maybe.

-4. Folgers Coffeehouse: $127.9 million in sales.
+- Folgers Coffeehouse: $127.9 million in sales.
 An offshoot of the main Folgers brand, the Folgers Coffeehouse series is a gourmet branded coffee.
 The Folgers Coffeehouse line, a Proctor & Gamble brand, has a market share of 6.59 percent.

-5. Maxwell House Master Blend: $77.5 million in sales.
+- Maxwell House Master Blend: $77.5 million in sales.
 This gourmet spin-off of the Maxwell brand is part of the Kraft Foods family, and has a market share of 3.99 percent.

-6. Chock full o’Nuts: $44.1 million in sales.
+- Chock full o’Nuts: $44.1 million in sales.
 The brand started as a New York store in 1932 and evolved into the sixth largest coffee brand with a 2.27 percent market share.

-7. Millstone: $43.5 million in sales.
+- Millstone: $43.5 million in sales.
 Millstone, with 2.24 percent of the market, was a private coffee brand until Proctor & Gamble purchased it in 1996.

-9. Eight O’Clock: $38.5 million in sales.
+- Eight O’Clock: $38.5 million in sales.
 The brand, with a 1.98 percent market share, was owned by The Great Atlantic and Pacific Tea Company until 2003 when A&P sold it to an investment firm, creating the Eight O’Clock Coffee Company.

-10. Yuban: $37.4 million in sales.
+- Yuban: $37.4 million in sales.
 This brand, part of Kraft Foods, promotes itself as being environmentally friendly by helping protect the environment and wildlife in coffee growing regions.
 Yuban has a market share of 1.93 percent.

-Missing from the List
+Coffee Brands Missing from the List

 The above list comes as no surprise to me.
 The top-selling brands of coffee are also the brands of the companies that advertise their coffee the most.
 A day doesn’t go by without a TV or radio commercial being broadcast about Folgers and Maxwell House.
 To be honest, I haven’t even tried half of the brands on the list and frankly, I don’t intend to try them.